cnlohr/badderapple/README.md

 Because we are only storing a stack, we only need to save the current location and number of notes remaining, so with 18 as the deepest we can go, our state size is only 72 bytes!

+### More Observations

+Note, when not using lzss, the uptick in size because to use VPX, you have to have a probability table, and huffman tables can be used in lower compression arenas to more effectivity.

+So, not only is our decoder only about 50 lines of code, significantly simpler than any of the big boy compression algorithms...
+It can even beat every one of our big boy compressors!

+This VPX solution perform VPX coding on the notes, note-lengths, and time between notes.
+But it **also** perform vpx coding on the LZSS callbacks.

+I decided to go back to huffman, mostly for the sake of the video and visualization!
+It also gave me a chance to express Exponential-Golomb coding.
+Huffman is extremely simple to decode, and could have been done without any header libraries.
+Even though the vpx code is available by virtue of the video, I wanted to show what it would look like with huffman.

+To compare apples-to-relatively-apples, I decided to do a huffman approach, with LZSS backtracking using Exponential-Golomb coding.
+It was 856 bytes, just a little less compressed, compared to 673 bytes for the VPX + Forward LZSS.

+Because I was worried about RAM space, I decided to use reveres LZSS instead.
+Compression using reverse lzss is quite costly, because it simulates emitting the bits the whole way along.
+I was happy to give up ~150 bytes of storage in exchange for a massive RAM savings.

+### Actual Huffman (2 table+reverse LZSS) implementation

 Every note contains 3 pieces of information:
  * The note pitch (between 47 and 80), starting at note A110 + (2 notes, so B# in that octave)
  * The length of the note length (How long the note should play)